DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 7: PCB (1) (3m 57s)
 Hao

 - We designed our PCB implementation of the hardware in Altium.
+The PCB layout follows a recommended design for use to learn about good practices such as ensuring that commonly used nodes like Ground and the 5V source has a large pathway as shown by the pours.
 - Bluetooth module with a divider that makes sure the transmitted signal from the microcontroller is compatible with the bluetooth module's input specifications.
 - 5V power supply with the regulation package, all connected on the second layer below.
 The offset voltage are derived from here.
 A LED to indicate power.
 - Sensor for the load voltages using a divider and current through a shunt resistor.
-Zenor didoes used to ensure that the captured voltages will not be higher than expected.
+Zenor diodes used for over voltage protection to ensure that the captured voltages will not be higher than expected.
 - Differential amplifiers used to offset and provide gain to the captured voltages.
 Before feeding to the microcontroller, a first order RC filter removes high frequency noise.
+- Now the concludes he technical part of our project.
+But we'd like to mention it was challenging this year in how we as a team managed to collaborate together.
+Of which we'll let _Krithik_ will walk you through how we worked on the project together.

 - The PCB layout follows a recommended design, but in particular we added a extra current sinking resistor at the output of the regulation circuit for the ensured operation of the regulator package.

 # Slide 8: Trello/Slack management